-- 62. The ECB considers that Article 289(1) of the CRR should be understood as implying that the exposure distribution used for internal risk measurement in the day-to-day CCR management process should be sufficiently up to date for daily line consumption calculations.
-Accordingly, the revaluation of current exposure for internal risk management purposes should also be performed on a daily basis.
-The frequency of the recalibration of the parameters of the underlying stochastic processes (such as drift, volatility and correlation) for internal risk management should be at least monthly unless the institution is able to demonstrate that the minimum quarterly frequency required by Article 292(2) of the CRR for the calculation of capital requirements is sufficient to reflect changes in market conditions in an appropriate manner. - 63.
-Following the requirements of Article 6(1) of the CRR, the ECB is of the view that, if a single stress period is determined in accordance with Article 292(3) of the CRR at group level for the different legal entities that have approval to use the IMM for solo capital requirement calculations, each legal entity should assess the suitability of this single stress period for its own IMM scope. - 64.
-In order to comply with Article 292(2) and (4) of the CRR, the ECB considers the following as best practice. - (a) Volatility and correlation parameters pertaining to the stochastic processes underlying the EEPE simulation should be calibrated with the data from the stressed period (i.e. in the case of historical data using the exact three years of data corresponding to the stress period) using the same estimation method as that applied for the current calibration. - (b) Other parameters underlying the stochastic processes of the EPE model should also be calibrated with the data from the identified stress period (i.e. with the exact three years of data corresponding to the stress period in the case of historical data) using the same estimation method that is applied for the current calibration.
-An alternative stress calibration method for these parameters would be accepted by the ECB, if the related institution is able to demonstrate that its approach is consistent with its current calibration and does not systematically underestimate exposures.
+- 55. The ECB considers that Article 289(1) of the CRR should be understood as implying that the exposure distribution used for internal risk measurement in the day-to-day CCR management process is sufficiently up to date for daily line consumption calculations.
+Accordingly, the revaluation of current exposure198 for internal risk management purposes should also be performed on a daily basis in compliance with Article 289(4) and (5) of the CRR.
+The ECB regards a monthly or higher frequency for the recalibration of the parameters of the underlying stochastic processes (such as drift, volatility and correlation) for internal risk management as good practice to minimise the risk of non-compliance with Article 292(2) and Article 289(5) of the CRR, since an outdated calibration may no longer reflect market conditions or adequately reflect the exposure profile. - 56.
+In order to comply with Article 292(2) and (4) of the CRR, the following holds: - (a) The ECB considers as best practice that parameters underlying the stochastic processes of the EPE model are calibrated with the data from the identified stress period (i.e. with the exact three years of data defining the stress period in the case of historical data) using the same estimation method that is applied for the current calibration.
+This comprises, in particular, the parameters needed for the simulation of market risk factors, the pricing of transactions and collateral valuation.
+It is expected that the adequacy of expert-set parameters for the identified stress period is assessed and, if applicable, their values are adjusted accordingly. - (b) The ECB would accept an alternative stress calibration method for parameters other than volatilities and correlations if the institution is able to demonstrate that its approach is consistent with its current calibration (for example, regarding the length of the calibration window or boundary conditions that need to be satisfied) and does not systematically underestimate exposures.